MatteoPE/native-classifier/README.md

 # Train the model

-- Run the script that train the model
+- Run the script that trains the model

 ```bash
 source env/bin/activate